 4. Smartphone Gift Scam

-Scammers impersonate themselves to be bank or other financial institution executive and offer smartphones as gift in return of maintaining good credit score.
+Scammers impersonate themselves as bank or other financial institution executives and offer smartphones as a gift in return for maintaining a good credit score.

 They then deliver the phone to your address in a branded box with a logo and name that looks reliable and authentic.